baptdes/Genshin-YOLO-Detection/README.md

-├── training_notebook.ipynb # Jupyter notebook used for training the YOLO model (in Google Colab) ├── /illustration-images    # Contains images used to illustrate the project ├── /dataset                # Directory containing the training dataset (and validation) ├── DATASET_PREPARATION.md  # Documentation on how the dataset was prepared └── README.md               # Project documentation (this file)
+├── training_notebook.ipynb # Jupyter notebook used for training the YOLO model (in Google Colab) ├── /illustration-images    # Contains images used to illustrate the project ├── /dataset                # Directory containing the training dataset (and validation) ├── /scripts                # Directory containing python scripts for diverse use ├── DATASET_PREPARATION.md  # Documentation on how the dataset was prepared ├── dataset.txt             # link to our annoted datased for YOLO └── README.md               # Project documentation (this file)
 ```